Wasn’t Me

 From Carters Beach it was a three hour trip via the beautiful Buller Gorge to Nelson.
 By now there was a serious front pushing in from the South and warnings of severe weather for the West Coast.
 Lucky for us, that bad weather was following behind us.
 God is a biker!
 The West Coast has an average of 200 days a year of rain.
 We managed to experience the days that were sunny!

-From Nelson a short ride to Picton via the Queen Charlotte Drive.
+From Nelson a short ride to Picton via Queen Charlotte Drive.
 Queen Charlotte Drive is only about 40km long, but it takes about an hour.
-Speed limit is 50km/h and there would be about six corners or more in every kilometre and the surface is not the best.
+Speed limit is 50 and there would be about six corners or more in every kilometre and the surface is not the best.
 Lots of slips make the tar sag down the slope so one has to be very vigilant, but the scenery makes up for it.

 After nearly 4000km we were happy to be back home, sore arses and all.
 Sorry, no photos of those!!